 A: Just to try it out.
 I’m always open to new experiences, and moving to Sweden seemed like it could be a fun endeavour.
 As mentioned, my wife is Swedish so this is home for her, but we’re planning to move to my home country of South Africa in a few years.

 Q: What do you enjoy most about Stockholm?
 How would you rate the quality of life compared to South Africa?

 A: I would say what I enjoy most about Stockholm is the fact that you don't need a car to get around and can cycle everywhere with easy access to nature (walks in the forest, skating on lakes and of course some cross country skiing).
 The quality of life, compared to South Africa, is only better in the sense that government systems function better, and one’s taxes, though high, actually go towards the aid, support and betterment of society, which isn’t necessarily always the case back home.

 Q: Any negative experiences?
 What do you miss most about home?

-A: I guess winter here can be pretty long and dark, which causes the locals to appear rather withdrawn and cold...so to speak.
+A: I guess winter here can be pretty long and dark, which causes the locals to appear rather withdrawn and cold...
+So to speak.
 It’s hard to say what I miss most about SA because it's mostly all the small things, but I would say the people, braaiing (barbecuing) and the beach.

-Q: What are the biggest adjustments you had to make when settling into expat life Sweden?
+Q: What are the biggest adjustments you had to make when settling into expat life in Sweden?
 Did you experience any particular elements of culture shock?

 A: I didn’t experience too many elements of culture shock here.
 Perhaps the fact that Swedes are rather reserved and won’t just strike up a conversation with anyone, which is vastly different to South Africa, where strangers would often converse genially and animatedly, anywhere, and over just about anything.